-- > Farm land makes Cache Valley more sustainable as a community capable of providing for its own needs. - Farming generates revenue for the farmers and contributes to the regional economy as a primary local industry. - > Open land also performs valuable natural functions, such as cleaning our water and air. - > They also act as a "bank account" for the future, preserving options for the long-term if future generations and future technologies determine better ways to use open lands.
+- providing for its own needs. - Farming generates revenue for the farmers and contributes to the regional \geq economy as a primary local industry. - \geq water and air. - They also act as a "bank account" for the future, preserving options for the \geq long-term if future generations and future technologies determine better ways to use open lands.